 SOUTHFACE ECO OFFICE

 The award-winning Southface Eco Office, located in downtown Atlanta, is a three-story commercial structure that serves as an office, training and demonstration facility.
-At 10,100 square feet, it is the same size as 74% of American commercial buildings, making it a strong example for what can be achieved in enery-, water- and resource-efficiency within the commercial building sector.
-It is also one of the most sustainable office facilities in the world, using 84% less water and 53.3% less energy than a comparable, code-built facility.
+At 10,100 square feet, it is the same size as 74 percent of American commercial buildings, making it a strong example for what can be achieved in energy-, water- and resource-efficiency within the commercial building sector.
+It is also one of the most sustainable office facilities in the world, using 84 percent less water and 53.3 percent less energy than a comparable, code-built facility.

 The Atlanta architecture firm of Lord, Aeck & Sargent designed the Eco Office, and a consortium of contractors – DPR, Hardin, Holder, R.J.
 Griffin, Skanska and Winter – built it.
 It is constructed entirely from off-the-shelf products, materials and technologies, demonstrating that even small buildings can achieve high performance standards at a reasonable cost – its energy use averages less than $25 per day.

 The Eco Office has earned several significant building certifications, including Platinum LEED® certification from the U.S. Green Building Council, EarthCraft Light Commercial certification and ENERGY STAR® certification.
 It also meets the 2030 Challenge launched by the nonprofit group Architecture 2030.

 Southface encourages everyone with an interest in green building to visit the Eco Office for one of our scheduled weekly tours.
 Or, take an online tour of the Eco Office!